go-lark/lark/README.md

 Each `go-lark` API function returns `response` and `err`.
 `err` is the error from HTTP client, when it was not `nil`, HTTP might have gone wrong.

-While `response` is HTTP response from Lark API server, in which `Code` and `Ok` represent whether it succeeds.
+While `response` is HTTP response from Lark API server, in which `Code` and `OK` represent whether it succeeds.
 The meaning of `Code` is defined [here](https://open.feishu.cn/document/ukTMukTMukTM/ugjM14COyUjL4ITN).

 ### Event

-Lark provides a number of [events](https://open.feishu.cn/document/ukTMukTMukTM/uUTNz4SN1MjL1UzM) and they are in two different schema (1.0/2.0). go-lark now only implements two of them in schema 1.0, which are needed for interacting between bot and Lark server:
+Lark provides a number of [events](https://open.feishu.cn/document/ukTMukTMukTM/uUTNz4SN1MjL1UzM) and they are in two different schema (1.0/2.0). go-lark now only implements a few of them, which are needed for interacting between bot and Lark server:

 - URL Challenge
 - Receiving Messages